Membership, Permits, Rules and Conditions of the Club.

 * Day permit holders can only fish upstream from the New Bridge to the upper limit of the club water at Broomhill Bridge.

-The club offers fishing at a reduced rate up to 31st March each year:
+The club offers fishing at a reduced rate up to 31st March each year when the price of a daily permit is just £20.

 Season Visitor Permits are available to anyone at a cost of £595 per annum and represent outstanding value for money.